Bartolo History, Family Crest & Coats of Arms

 Early Notables of the Bartolo family (pre 1700)

-Another 36 words (3 lines of text) are included under the topic Early Bartolo Notables in all our PDF Extended History products and printed products wherever possible.
+Another 34 words (2 lines of text) are included under the topic Early Bartolo Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bartolo family to the New World and Oceana
+Migration of the Bartolo family

-.
+Much of German history has been shaped by the state of Prussia.
+It was an enduring military power until after the Second World War.
+At that time, the state was abolished altogether and its land divided between the Soviet Union, Poland, East Germany and West Germany.
 While some Prussians were content to remain in those countries, others moved away, many of them migrating to North America.
 They entered the United States mostly through Philadelphia, moving on to Ohio, Texas, Illinois, California, New York, and Maryland.
 Others went to Canada, settling on the prairies and in the province of Ontario.
 Among those of this surname listed in various historical records were: Johann Barthold, who came to Philadelphia in 1737; Frank Bartholde arrived in Philadelphia in 1860.